Crochet Cross Bookmark Pattern (Free)

 Whether you use it to mark your place in a book or journal, or to gift to someone special, this crochet bookmark is a meaningful make that’s both quick and beautiful.

-It’s also ideal for using up your yarn stash – especially those leftover 10g and 20g balls – and works well in a range of colours.
+It’s also ideal for using up your yarn stash, especially those leftover cotton yarn oddments.
+It works well in any range of colours.

 - Perfect for Easter or Mother's Day – A handmade cross bookmark is a thoughtful way to celebrate faith and love during the spring season.

-- Quick & easy make – You only need small amounts of yarn and a spare 10 minutes to make one.
+- Quick & easy make – You only need small amounts of yarn and a spare fifteen minutes to make one.

 - Stash-buster project – Uses very little yarn so it’s ideal for oddments in your stash.